Sumanmhalsank02/Trends-in-Stock-Market/README.md

 9. Histogram for the Daily_Percentage_Change distribution
 10. Pie Chart for the Trends of the Stock price

-PS:I have kept these Extras in the code for my personal reference
+PS: I have kept these Extras in the code for my personal reference

-### How to use the Code
+## How to use the Code
+---

  1. Download the Zip File
  2. Copy the TCS.csv dataset to a preferred location
  3. Copy the path and paste it in the Trends python code
  4. Run the Trends python file

-### License
+## License
+---

 This repository is licensed under [MIT License](https://github.com/Sumanmhalsank02/Trends-in-Stock-Market/blob/main/LICENSE)